 1. Nutiva Organic Hemp Seed Protein

-- Just hemp with no additional ingredients
+- Contains only hemp with no additional ingredients.

-- Available as a high-fiber formula
+- Available as a high-fiber formula.

-|Protein type||Organic, cold processed hemp seed protein|
+|Protein type||Organic, cold-processed hemp seed protein|

 |BCAAs per serving||1.5 grams (0.6 grams leucine)|